Kntnt/kntnt-schedule-social-media/README.md

-# Kntnt ACF and Zapier Integrator
+# Kntnt Schedule Sociala Media with Zapier

 WordPress plugin that provides ACF fields for scheduling webhooks that push social media posts to Zapier.